 Popeye is the swelling of one or both eyes of any fish.
 In many cases, this is caused by either bad water conditions or fish that are fighting where one will harm the other fish's eye.
-Whenever you view inside and look at your inhabitants making sure that they are getting along (even during feeding or breeding times) is vital, along with making sure that the day and night cycle of the lights are subtle.
+Whenever you look inside and look at your inhabitants making sure that they are getting along (even during feeding or breeding times) is vital, along with making sure that the day and night cycle of the lights is subtle.
 If there are any bright flashing lights, loud noises, or anything that would disturb the water (or is loud enough to scare any inhabitants) then making sure to remove or limit such factors will reduce or remove any chance of any fish swimming against the glass or jumping and hitting the lids.

 Popeye is very easy to identify since the only symptoms are the fish's eye, or eyes, are swollen and will bulge outwards of their normal shape and form.
 Only the outer portion of the eye will be exposed when this happens, and in some cases, the fish's eye will turn either a milky color, cloudy, or only be swollen.